HotProtato/H-VRT/README.md

 ## Key Features

-- **Extremely Fast:** Orders of magnitude faster than KMeans for creating a large number of partitions.
+- **Extremely Fast:** Orders of magnitudes faster than KMeans for creating a large number of partitions.
 - **Scalable:** Training time scales efficiently as the desired number of partitions increases.
 - **Configurable:** Allows for custom scaling methods to be used in the partitioning process.
 - **Analysis Tools:** Includes a powerful `PartitionProfiler` to analyze, visualize, and save reports on partition quality and effects.